flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 In general, there are many methodologies IBM and Nintendo employed to secure this console efficiently and cost-effectively.

-First is a **separation of concerns** model present to limit hardware access between Espresso and Starbucks.
+First is a **separation of concerns** model present to limit hardware access between Espresso and Starbuck.
 This makes sure that if the main CPU (Espresso) is ever hijacked, the I/O is still protected somehow.
 Additionally, both CPUs contain a **Memory Management Unit** to disguise the physical memory map as they see fit.

 Secondly, as I mentioned before, both Espresso and Starbuck bundle their own hidden **Boot ROMs** (with 16 KB and 4 KB, respectively) so they always come prepared with some degree of protection (RSA and AES encryption) before reaching out outer areas that are susceptible to tampering.
 In doing so, all subsequent code processed must be encrypted and only authored by Nintendo.

 Thirdly, Starbuck disposes of **considerable amounts of memory within Latte** to boot up its operating system (IOSU) without having to reach out to external memory.
 This adds another layer of tampering protection.

-Next, Starbucks embeds **SHA-1** and **AES-128** accelerators on its hardware to hash, encrypt and decrypt data without performance penalties.
+Next, Starbuck embeds **SHA-1** and **AES-128** accelerators on its hardware to hash, encrypt and decrypt data without performance penalties.

 Moving on, while Starbuck is technically an outdated [ARM9 CPU](nintendo-ds#tab-1-2-arm946e-s), Nintendo enhanced it with a custom **eXecute Never** (XN) controller that restricts which memory locations Starbuck may execute [@anti_piracy-xn].
 The XN block fulfils the role of an [NX bit](xbox-360#the-hypervisors-duties).